-The facilities used by our contract manufacturers to manufacture the product candidates must be approved by the FDA pursuant to inspections that will be conducted only after we submit an NDA to the FDA, if at all.
+The facilities used by our contract manufacturers to manufacture the approved product must be approved by the FDA pursuant to inspections that will be conducted only after we submit an NDA to the FDA, if at all.
+A representative from the EMA may also require inspection and approval of such contract manufacturing facilities.
 We are completely dependent on our contract manufacturing partners for compliance with the FDA's requirements for manufacture of finished pharmaceutical products.
 If our contract manufacturers cannot successfully manufacture material that conforms to our specifications and the FDA's strict regulatory requirements of safety, purity and potency, we will not be able to secure and/or maintain FDA approval for our product candidates.
 In addition, we have no direct control over the ability of the contract manufacturers to maintain adequate quality control, quality assurance and qualified personnel.
-If our contract manufacturers cannot meet FDA standards, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop, obtain regulatory approval for or market our product candidates.
+If our contract manufacturers cannot meet FDA standards, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop, obtain regulatory approval for or market our product.
 No assurance can be given that our manufacturers can continue to make clinical and commercial supplies of product candidates, at an appropriate scale and cost to make it commercially feasible.

 In addition, we do not have the capability to package and distribute finished products to pharmacies and other customers.
-Prior to commercial launch, we will enter into agreements with one or more pharmaceutical product packager/distributor to ensure proper supply chain management once we are authorized to make commercial sales of our product candidates.
+Prior to commercial launch, we plan on entering into agreements with one or more pharmaceutical product packager/distributor to ensure proper supply chain management once we are authorized to make commercial sales of our product candidates.
 If we receive marketing approval from the FDA, we intend to sell pharmaceutical product packaged and distributed by such suppliers.
 Although we have entered into agreements with our current contract manufacturers and packager/distributor for clinical trial material, we may be unable to maintain an agreement on commercially reasonable terms, which could have a material adverse impact upon our business.

-We rely on limited sources of supply for the drug substance for seladelpar, and any disrupt ion in the chain of supply may cause delay in developing and commercializing of seladelpar.
+We rely on limited sources of supply for the drug substance for seladelpar and our other product candidates, and any disruption in the chain of supply may cause delay in developing and commercializing for each product candidate, including seladelpar.

-It is our expectation that only one supplier of drug substance and one supplier of drug product will be qualified by the FDA.
+It is our expectation that only one supplier of drug substance for seladelpar and one supplier of drug product for seladelpar will be initially qualified by the FDA.
 If supply from an approved vendor is interrupted, there could be a significant disruption in commercial supply of our products.
 An alternative vendor would need to be qualified through a supplemental registration, which would be expensive and could result in further delay.
 The FDA or other regulatory agencies outside of the United States may also require additional studies if a new drug substance or drug product supplier is relied upon for commercial production.
 These factors could cause the delay of clinical trials, regulatory submissions, required approvals or commercialization of our products, and cause us to incur additional costs.
 Furthermore, if our suppliers fail to deliver the required commercial quantities of active pharmaceutical ingredient on a timely basis and at commercially reasonable prices, and we are unable to secure one or more replacement suppliers capable of production at a substantially equivalent cost, the supply chain for our products may be delayed, which could inhibit our ability to generate revenues.